 “Your essay should be a chance to let your writing skills shine,” says Furnari, so don’t waste the opportunity!
 Just remember that even the most ordinary topic can be approached in an extraordinary way.
 She recalls an application essay that described the student’s love of physics through his love of sledding as a child.
 Simple and sincere, it was the perfect window into that student’s life.
 “Ultimately, it’s not what you write about—it’s how you write it that’s important.”

 Think twice before using any of the following topics, say these experts.
-They are overused, and your essay may become lost in the crowd.
+They’re overused, and your essay may become lost in the crowd.
 Remember to write about something that is unique to you and no one else.

-- Controversies The death penalty, war, politics, etc.: people will always disagree about these things; plus, it’s easy to sound intolerant when discussing them.
+- Controversies: Whether it’s the death penalty, war, or politics, people will always disagree about these things; plus, it’s easy to sound intolerant when discussing them.

 - Tragedies: Whether about personal or social tragedies, these essays make it hard for admission counselors to be objective, and they actually tend to reveal very little about the applicant.